Josephus Tan: Personal life

 He quit alcohol and took up an external diploma in law from the University of London at a private institution.
 With the diploma, he gained entry and went on to pass the bar exams at the University of Southampton.

 In 2013, Tan's father died of multiple cancers.
-Shortly after his father's death, Tan had a pair of tattoos on his arms in honor of his father.
+Shortly after his father's death, Tan had a pair of tattoos on his arms in honour of his father.

 Career

 In July 2015, Tan received the Singapore Youth Award from the National Youth Council.
 By 2015, he had done over 5,000 hours of pro bono work.
 By 2017, the percentage of pro-bono work he has done increased from 30 per cent, when he first started, to 70 per cent.

 In a 2018 interview with Channel NewsAsia, Tan revealed that besides ground concerns about his public image, there were also concerns about his "mannerisms, how I'm very straight with my words, even my financial status or my past records, my admission to the fact that I was prone to criminality, maybe during National Service as well."
 Despite his anger and disappointment then, he is still hopeful of his political future.
 He is working to resolve his financial woes which started when he incurred huge debt in an attempt at filial piety just before his father's death.
 Another reason was his unstable income as he had been doing mostly pro bono work as well as spending time on grassroots work and giving motivational talks.

 In 2017, Tan started his own law firm, Invictus Law Corporation, with personal loans from some close friends.
 Going forward, he aims to strike a balance between paid and pro bono work.